-I feel so ridiculous for sharing this one with you but when I remembered it, I couldn’t stop laughing at my stupidity.
+I feel so ridiculous for sharing this one with you, but when I remembered it, I couldn’t stop laughing at my ignorance.

-In the first couple of months of living in Lisbon, my roommate (a friend from High School) and I would do anything we could to avoid getting on the bus.
+In the first couple of months of living in Lisbon, my roommate and I would do anything we could to avoid getting on the bus.
 Our dorm was five minutes away from College, so we could easily walk back and forth every day.
 We were also within walking distance of supermarkets, cafes, restaurants, and shops.
-Our idea of public transportation was the Metro, even though we both had passes that covered the whole network of buses and trams.
+Our idea of public transportation was the Metro, even though we both had passes covering the whole network of buses and trams.

 We found the bus stop at Avenida da República (which was 10 minutes from our place), so extra experience points for us, but this is not even the embarrassing part of this story.

-As we were waiting for the bus to come (there were no mobile apps or that useful board that tells how long it is before the next bus), my mind drifted and I began to look around, actually taking a real first look at the street.
-Then I looked all the way down the street to my right and realized the Saldanha square was right there.
-I turned to my roommate and said “you know how we always come to Campo Pequeno to take the Metro to Saldanha?
+As we were waiting for the bus to come, my mind drifted, and I began to look around, actually taking a real first look at the street.
+Then I looked all the way down the road to my right and realized the Saldanha square was right there.
+I turned to my roommate and said, “you know how we always come to Campo Pequeno to take the Metro to Saldanha?
 We can walk.
 It’s right there…”

-I love reading blog posts about packing light and traveling light, but dear bloggers, I’ve been mastering that since 1997 and I learned it in a very hard (and heavy) way.
+I love reading blog posts about packing light and traveling light, but dear bloggers, I’ve been mastering that since 1997.
+I learned it in a very hard (and heavy) way.